This first appeared in The Havok Journal on April 5, 2016. The topic remains just as relevant today.

 There is only one way that the West can realistically hope to integrate Muslims into the community.
 We must demand that our laws regarding religious freedom preclude Sharia law from overriding secular state and federal law.
 We need a specific codification to enforce the specific actions where those laws interact and secular law must take precedence.

 Those areas, such as prayers, diet, behavior in the personal life, that are not against secular laws will remain untouched.
 But laws that allow a man to marry a child, beat his wife, or kill someone in the name of Islam are unacceptable and such actions will be punished by the rules of the secular law.

 And yet the risk must be taken.
-How else can we begin to manage the interactions between a people who answers to the rules of a theocracy, regardless of their location or citizenship?
+How else can we begin to manage the interactions between people who answer to the rules of a theocracy, regardless of their location or citizenship?
 You cannot, according to Islam, renounce your faith.
-To do so means death, if you are discovered.
+To do so means death if you are discovered.

 Our enemies are hiding behind the freedoms that we fought hard for.
 In Europe, those freedoms did not exist back in antiquity.
 The King of England was once Head of the Church and religion was what he said it was.
 This is what our ancestors fought against.

 America might very well be a melting pot and founded by immigrants, but those immigrants also deliberately structured our nation to prevent one religious group from preying upon another and by demanding adherence to secular law over religious law where there is a point of convergence.

 We are faced once again where we must, in order to survive at all, demand that secular laws be the primacy in our lands and that Islamic law applies only in those areas that do not conflict with the Constitution or federal and state laws.
 This is an absolute or we will lose who we are because we allowed our own laws to protect our enemies.